shadowcatzero/fractal/README.md

 ![screenshot image here](screenshot.png)

 This is a mandelbrot set viewer written for fun bc it looks weird and cool to me.
+It's called fractal because it's easy to change the fractal in the code, and I would like to have some sort of simple scripting language for it eventually.

 ## Features